matthewarmstr/ECS-171-Project/README.md

 ### Revision 4: Adding More Nodes, Changing from Descending Structure to Pyramid Node Structure (Same Number of Hidden Layers)

-For Revision 4 as our last model, we chose not only to add more nodes, but we also went about changing from a Descending Structure to a Pyramid Node Structure, while keeping the same number of hidden layers.
+For Revision 4 as our last model, we chose not only to add more nodes, but also went about changing from a Descending Structure to a Pyramid Node Structure, while keeping the same number of hidden layers.

 |                | Training | Testing  | Training - Testing   |
 |----------------|----------|----------|----------------------|